Camelbak Mini MULE – Kids Hydration Pack Review

 Side by side comparison of broken bite valves from Camelbak and Osprey hydration packs

-So the real question isn’t which bite valve a child is less likely to puncture, but rather how functional the pack is without a bite valve or with a bite valve with a minor puncture.
 After years of replacing broken bite valves and even dealing with new punctures while on a ride or hike, we realized the usability of these packs is NOT in the bite valve themselves, but rather the on/off switches on the valves.

-On/off switches, which are found on almost all hydration packs, allows you to stop all water from entering the bite valve.
+On/off switches, which are found on almost all hydration packs, allow you to stop all water from entering the bite valve.
 When switched to “off”, water will not drip out of the bite valve, even if the bite valve is punctured or removed.

 Not all on/off switches, however, are created equal.
-The switch on the Camelbak’s valve is SIGNIFICANTLY easier for kids to use than the switch on Osprey, Thule (which uses Osprey’s valve), and budget brands hydration packs.
+The switch on the Camelbak’s valve is SIGNIFICANTLY easier for kids to use than the switch on Osprey, Thule (which uses Osprey’s valve), and budget brand hydration packs.

 Side by side comparison of on and off functions for Camelbak Mini MULE and Osprey Moki bit valves on hydration packs.

 The long plastic cylindrical tube of the Camelbak’s spout (without the bite valve attached) also makes it much easier to drink from compared to Osprey’s shorter spout.
+For those who have really aggressive “chewers”, this is a life-saver as you don’t have to keep purchasing replacement valves!

 Osprey Moki and Camelbak Mini Mule hydration pack bite valves without the rubber ends

-If you don’t have a really aggressive biter and don’t need to worry about punctured bite valves, the on/off valve on the Camelbak still comes in handy as it is always a good idea to lock the valves when the pack is not in use.
+If you don’t have a really aggressive biter and don’t need to worry about punctured bite valves, the easy-to-use on/off valve on the Camelbak still comes in handy as it is always a good idea to lock the valves when the pack is not in use.
 If the valves are not locked, water can leak out of the valves if only a little bit of pressure is applied to them.

 Size and Fit